manolomartinez/greg/README.md

     greg edit PhilosophyBites -d 01/11/12

 `-d` or `--downloadfrom` change the date after which Greg should start downloading episodes when it syncs.
-Currently, the only two things one can `edit` in a feed are the download-from date and `--url`. `greg edit -h` will give help you with the `edit` options and syntax -- likewise for the rest of Greg subcommands.
+Currently, the only two things one can `edit` in a feed are the download-from date and `--url` -- but many more things can be changed by editing the config file. `greg edit -h` will give help you with the `edit` options and syntax -- likewise for the rest of Greg subcommands.

 All right.
 Let's add a second feed: